brianclements/vim-popwindow/README.md

 * temp
     * a more general category that includes the 'nofile' and 'nowrite' buftypes, and files with no filename and no filetype
+* permissive_temp
+    * a more leniant version of temp that allows for more "or" situations for the 'temp' conditions instead of 'and'.
 * nerdtree

 ## Configuration